frontend/toolbox/css/bootstrap4.md

 # Bootstrap 4

-⚠️ This part is completely optional or/and can be applied to any others CSS/JS frameworks.
+⚠️ This part is completely optional or/and can be applied to any other CSS/JS frameworks.

-We will speak here a bit more about how you can easilly include and customize any CSS framework inside your own Toolbox project.
+We will speak here a bit more about how you can easily include and customize any CSS framework inside your own Toolbox project.

 ## Prerequisites

 The framework that you're using **should be written in [Sass](https://sass-lang.com/)**.
-There is others CSS preprocessors, but Toolbox is Sass based.
+There are other CSS preprocessors, but Toolbox is Sass based.
 Feel free to submit a [pull-request](https://github.com/frontend/toolbox-utils/pulls) if you need another support.

 ## Import